Modi linear failure rate distribution with application to survival time data: Concluding remarks and future work

-By employing the Modi family of distributions and using the LFR distribution as the parent model, we suggested the MLFR distribution.This distribution has the Modi exponential distribution and the Modi Rayleigh distribution as sub-models.
-The hazard rate behavior demonstrates that MLFR distribution is increasing, decreasing, bathtub, upside-down bathtub or modified bathtub shaped.
-Several mathematical and reliability properties are discussed, like the $r^{th}$ moment, generating function, $r^{th}$ conditional moment, mean deviations, order statistics, R\'{e}nyi entropy, and reliability.
+By employing the Modi family of distributions and using the LFR distribution as the parent model, we suggested the MLFR distribution.
+This distribution has the Modi exponential distribution and the Modi Rayleigh distribution as submodels.
+The hazard rate behavior demonstrates that the MLFR distribution is increasing, decreasing, bathtub-shaped, upside-down bathtub-shaped, or modified bathtub-shaped.
+Several mathematical and reliability properties are discussed, like the $r^{\text{th}}$ moment, generating function, $r^{\text{th}}$ conditional moment, mean deviations, order statistics, Rényi entropy, and reliability.
 The model parameters are estimated using the method of maximum likelihood, and a simulation study demonstrates that these perform well in finite samples and possess desirable large-sample properties such as asymptotic unbiasedness and consistency.
 Two well-known real survival data sets prove that our model gives a good fit compared to several recently introduced competing distributions, particularly those developed under the same Modi family framework.
+In future work, we plan to extend the MLFR distribution to multivariate and Bayesian frameworks to better accommodate complex data structures.
+Additional research may focus on adapting the MLFR model for censored and truncated datasets, which are common in survival analysis and reliability studies.
+We also aim to integrate the MLFR model with modern machine learning techniques, such as ensemble methods, neural networks, and Gaussian processes, to improve predictive performance.
+Finally, we will investigate appropriate goodness-of-fit tests for the MLFR distribution.